HERE ARE 3 HEALTHY SMOOTHIE RECIPES TO START YOU OFF

 I suggest filtered or bottled water vs. tap water because tap water could introduce pollutants into your healthy beverage, and you don’t want that.

-The water will help to liquefy your beverage for easier consumption.
+The water will help to liquefy your beverage for easier and more palatable consumption.

 Go lightly with stevia leaf powder because a small amount goes a long way.
 If you add too much dried stevia leaf powder it can make your beverage taste slightly bitter.